Sadanand14/PathFinding-Using-parallelization/README.md

 # PathFinding-Using-parallelization
 This is an academic project that was done in December, 2018.
 The goal was to parallelize all possible loops without invoking race conditions using unity's new job system.
-To that end, it still can be parallelized at a lot more junctions.
+To that end, this project is still a work in progress as it still can be parallelized at a lot more junctions.